hirrolot/mazeppa/README.md

 };
 ```

 There are two things wrong with this perfectly correct code: 1) the supercompiler will expand the formula in exponential space, and 2) the supercompiler will try to solve the expanded formula in exponential time.
-Sometimes, we just do not want to evaluate everything at compile-time.
+Sometimes, we just do not want to take supercompilation too literally and evaluate everything at compile-time.

-However, despair not: we provide a solution for this problem.
-Let us first consider how to postpone solving the formula until run-time.
-It turns out that the only thing we need to do is to annotate the function `formula` with `@extract` as follows:
+However, despair not: we provide a partial solution to this problem.
+Let us first consider how to postpone solving the formula until run-time, to prevent the supercompiler from acting as a solver.
+It turns out that the only thing we need to change is to annotate the function `formula` with `@extract` as follows:

 ```
 @extract